watchexec/watchexec/README.md

 Call `make test` when any file changes in this directory/subdirectory, except for everything below `target`:

     $ watchexec -i target make

+Call/restart `python server.py` when any Python file in the current directory (and all subdirectories) changes:

+    $ watchexec -e py -r python server.py

 ##Installation